epogrebnyak/justpath/README.md

 22 /usr/local/sdkman/candidates/maven/current/bin
 ```

-`pathit` allows to filter paths that must include or do not include a certain string.
+`pathit` allows to filter paths that must or must not include a certain string.
 Filtering is case insensitive, `--includes windows` and `--includes Windows` will
 produce the same result.